A short course for those of us with thumbs (and lives) not so green.

 I’m hesitant to poison the vine because it tends to sprout right next to the trunks and stems of other plants and I don’t want to kill the entire garden.
 So constant vigilance is the way to deal with it – going out every couple of days and carefully unwinding the vines and breaking them off at the ground.

-My garden – like a school classroom – has its share of under-achievers: a Fig bush that produces bushels of figs that never ripen; a Sage that has forgotten how to blush pink; Irises that go years without blooming; Roses that don’t show off beyond springtime; an Encore Azalea that has stage fright.
+My garden – like a school classroom – has its share of under-achievers: a Fig bush that produces figs that never ripen or none at a; a Sage that has forgotten how to blush pink; Irises that go years without blooming; Roses that don’t show off beyond springtime; an Encore Azalea that has stage fright.

 A Solution Worse Than The Problem

-I recently spent some time on the roof sweeping the brown Pecan blooms out of the valleys and off the tops of the gutter screens – but not before much of the material had broken into small pieces and fallen into the gutters where they join with roof grit and leaf fragments to form a kind of organic mud that diminishes the carrying capacity of the gutters.
-Eventually this debris – trapped by the screens designed to keep it out – clogs the gutters so badly that they spill over at some mid-point on the roofline.
+At my previous house, which was shaded by wonderful old pecan trees, I’d spend some time every late spring up on the roof sweeping the brown pecan blooms out of the valleys and off the tops of the gutter screens.
+But not before much of the material had already broken into small pieces and fallen into the gutters where they joined with roof grit and leaf fragments to form a kind of organic mud that diminished the carrying capacity of the gutters.
+Eventually that debris – trapped by screens designed to keep it out – clogged the gutters so badly that they spilled over at a mid-point on the roofline.

 That chain of events caused me to spend a thousand dollars one summer to replace the fascia and soffit above the garage door.
 When the contractor re-attached the gutter, I told him to leave off the screens.
 I’d rather scoop out the mud than have it get trapped and rot the woodwork again.

-Some experts insist that gutters are needed to drain water away from the foundation, which in my area is subject to pressure from our expansive clay soil.
-But even with gutters, I still have shifting so I’m not so sure that gutters matter.
-Meanwhile, my brother-in-law – a talented restorer of historic homes – states unequivocally that gutters are a curse because of the very damage that I’ve experienced.
+Some experts insist that gutters are needed to drain water away from the foundation, which in our area is subject to pressure from our expansive clay soil.
+But even with gutters, I still had shifting so I’m not so sure that gutters mattered there.
+Meanwhile, my brother-in-law – a talented restorer of historic homes – states unequivocally that gutters are a curse because of the very damage I experienced.
 The old homes he restores do not have gutters; he lets the rain roll off the roof naturally.
 Most people coming to visit in the rain carry an umbrella anyway so they’re not bothered by rain dripping off the roof.

-I was recently asked if I have any hobbies, and I froze for a moment because the immediate answer is “no.” I don’t paint, do woodwork, tie flies, throw pottery, play Scrabble or golf, rock climb or star gaze, cook or bake.
-I used to cycle a lot and I want to get back to that.
+I was asked if I have any hobbies, and I froze for a moment because the immediate answer is “no.” I don’t paint, do woodwork, tie flies, throw pottery, play Scrabble or golf, rock climb or star gaze, cook or bake.
+I used to cycle a lot and I’m getting back to that.
 I do walk for recreation and exercise, but it’s hard to call walking a hobby when it’s something that every able-bodied human does just to survive.
 The answer I finally gave was, “I like to do yard work.”